Identifying keyword cannibalisation for better SEO – 2019

 URL “A” was performing ok until “B” reared its ugly head.
 Amazon therefore needed to either create a landing page for this term or decide upon one product to feature prominently.

-How do you combat Internal SEO cannibalization?
+How do I avoid product and SEO cannibalization?

 Prevent Internal SEO cannibalization by applying a landing page strategy – Example search “Brighton Hotel”